Plastic Food Packaging – What You Need To Know – Wyatt & Ackerman

 Small steps for change:

-The recent move to reduce plastic use by 40+ conglomerates is the first of it’s kind, with other UK companies expected to follow due to change in legislation as well as societal pressures from consumers.
+The recent move to reduce plastic use by 40+ conglomerates is the first of it’s kind.
+Other UK companies are expected to follow due to change in legislation as well as societal pressures from consumers.
 Service providers like Wrap are now monitoring companies making sure that they aren’t excessively using plastic, and making sure they’re keeping to their promises.

 Brands like Nestle, Birds Eye, Marks & Spencers & even Mcdonalds are pledging to reduce their use of plastic, as well as eradicating single-use plastics.
 McDonald’s alone plan on introducing stringent recycling processes in all of their locations from 2025.

-Whilst this does seem insignificant in the grand scheme of things, it’s a huge step for a company of these sizes to actually take notice.
+Whilst this seems insignificant, it’s a huge step for a company of these sizes to actually take notice.
 Pressures from consumers as well as the government have really shifted corporate mindsets.
-It was Blue Planet II that really sparked a public uproar as the programme went on to highlight the damage that plastic is causing to the environment.
+It was Blue Planet II that really sparked a public uproar.
+The programme went on to highlight the damage that plastic is causing to the environment.

 Change in the market:

-Supermarkets are also in the spotlight as all major brands are being scrutinised for the amount of plastic they use and dispose of.
+Supermarkets are also in the spotlight as all major brands are being scrutinised for the amount of plastic they use.
 Measures like selling loose fruit & veg as well as using paper straws.

 More & more independent retailers are also allowing customers to bring their own containers to fill up with rice & grains.
-These may sound like small steps, but as an amalgam effort, they will result in a huge shift in the way we use plastic.
+These may sound like small steps, but collectively they will result in a huge shift in the way we use plastic.

 We at Wyatt & Ackerman are encompassing of all types of packaging needs as we want to provide our customers with a comprehensive plastic solution.
 Whether you’re looking to reduce your plastic usage or just trying to better brand your company, Wyatt & Ackerman can provide a professional packaging solution that is affordable.
 For more information about Food Packaging UK, give our team a call and speak to one of our advisors!Tags: Plastic Food Packaging